sergiocarracedo/blog/source/_posts/2021/understanding-d3-js-introduction.md

 ## d3-scale
 [**d3-scale**](https://github.com/d3/d3-scale) is our component.
-The are a lot of different types of scales: Continuous (Linear, Power, log, indentity, time, radial), Sequential, Ordinal, etc...
+The are a lot of different types of scales: Continuous (Linear, Power, log, identity, time, radial), Sequential, Ordinal, etc...
 For our example chart we will use Linear.

 Before continuing with *scale* I'm going to introduce 2 important concepts: **domain** and **range**